Annuity vs. IRA: What’s the difference?

 Types of annuities

-• Variable: Your payments will be tied to the investment performance of the funds your premium is invested in.
-This option might benefit those who do not mind fluctuating performance in their retirement accounts in exchange for the opportunity of upside potential.
+- Variable: Your payments will be tied to the investment performance of the funds your premium is invested in.
+This option might benefit those who do not mind fluctuating performance in their retirement accounts and higher fees.

-• Equity-indexed: This annuity will combine features of fixed and variable annuities.
-A portion of the annuity will be tied to the performance of an index such as the S&P 500, but will also have guaranteed minimum payments.
+- Equity-indexed: This annuity combines features of fixed and variable annuities.
+A portion of the annuity will be tied to the performance of an index such as the S&P 500.
+Your upside potential will be capped, but you’ll have downside protection.

 Things to watch out for

-Annuities can sometimes be complex, so make sure you understand exactly what you’re getting before buying one.
+Annuities can be complex, so make sure you understand the terms of your contract before signing over your money.
 Consider checking with an independent financial advisor to make sure an annuity is right for your long-term financial goals.

 IRAs can typically be opened for little or no cost from a variety of online brokers such as Charles Schwab or Vanguard.
 The assets you choose to put in an IRA can carry fees, however, so make sure you understand the expense ratio of any mutual funds or ETFs you decide to invest in.